magnific0/wondershaper/README.md

 If you get messages telling you that ```RTNETLINK answers: Operation not permitted``` your user account does not have sufficient privileges.
 In that case try:

     sudo ./wondershaper -a wlp4s0 -u 4096 -d 8192

 ### System installation (optional)

 A makefile file provided for easy installation.
 The default location for wondershaper is in ```/usr/bin```.
 If you want to install to your system you can run:

     sudo make install

 You can verify that wondershaper was installed correctly by entering:

     which wondershaper

 This should return ```/usr/bin/wondershaper```.
 You can follow the same instructions as explained in the "Using wondershaper" section, but instead of running the local version of the program you now run the system version by removing the ```./``` from the beginning of each command.
 For example to show the help instructions again run:

     wondershaper -h

 ### Persistent usage of wondershaper (optional)

+Instead of using the commandline options to set the rates and interface as previously shown, it is necessary to set these parameters in the ```wondershaper.conf``` configuration file.
+You can edit this file using your favourite text editor (vim in the example below) as such:

+    sudo vim /etc/systemd/wondershaper.conf

 To make sure wondershaper is reactivated on reboot a systemd service file is provided.
 First enable wondershaper as a systemd service using:

-    sudo systemctl enable wondershaper.service
+    sudo systemctl enable --now wondershaper.service

-Instead of using the commandline options to set the rates and interface as previously shown, it is necessary to set these parameters in the ```wondershaper.conf``` configuration file.
-You can edit this file using your favourite text editor (nano in the example below) as such:

-    sudo nano /etc/conf.d/wondershaper.conf

 This way wondershaper is activated with your setting upon reboot.

 Usage